rubymonsters/ruby-for-beginners/18_string_interpolation.md

 the string.

-One other, albeit pretty neglectable reason is, that string interpolation actually uses slightly less resources: The code `"Hello, #{name}!"` creates one single string, and then embeds another, existing string into it, which is the string `"Ada"`.
+One other, albeit pretty neglectable reason is, that string interpolation actually uses less resources: The code `"Hello, #{name}!"` creates one single string, and then embeds another, existing string into it, which is the string `"Ada"`.

 The code `"Hello, " + name + "!"` on the other hand is, as you saw above, equivalent to the code `"Hello, ".+(name.+("!"))`.
-That means it creates the string `"!"`, and passes it to the method `+` on `name`.  `name` also contains a string, and `+` returns a *new* string, which is, in our example, `"Ada!"`, now this string is passed to the method `+` on `"Hello, "`, again, generating a *new* string, `"Hello, Ada!"`.
+That means it creates the string `"!"`, and passes it to the method `+` on `name`. `name` also contains a string, and `+` returns a *new* string, which is, in our example, `"Ada!"`.
+Now this string is passed to the method `+` on `"Hello, "`, again, generating a *new* string, `"Hello, Ada!"`.

 So, in our example, with string interpolation there are only two strings involved.
 Whereas with string concatenation there are 4 different strings created, even though only 2 of them are interesting to us.

-We recommend you pick whatever method works best for you for now.
-You can easily ignore the fact that string concatenation produces a few wasted objects, and the rest is a matter of style.
+We recommend you get used to using string interpolation, just because this is what most developers use.